ConnectedHomes/chaim/client/README.md

 <a name='install'></a>
 ## [Install](#contents)
 The chaim-cli is a python 3 application.
-I recommend installing into your local, users, python packages using pip.
+It is recommended to install into your local, users, python packages using pip.
 If this is your first local python package then you will need to adjust your path so that the shell can find it.
 ```